mumuki/mulang/edl/README.md

   within `getAge` returns with nonliteral;
 ```

-As you can see in previous exampls, many of the simplest matchers can also be used in the standard expectation syntax.
+As you can see in previous examples, many of the simplest matchers can also be used in the standard expectation syntax.
 However, EDL also supports the `that` matcher,
 that allows you to build complex, nested queries:

 ```